ksang/automata/README.md

 	docker pull ksang/netserver

-Example of using this image within kubernetes and istio:
+Example of using this image with kubernetes and istio:

+netserver.yaml:

 	apiVersion: v1
 	kind: Service